briannanjeri/briannanjeri/README.md

 📫 [Twitter](https://twitter.com/briannanjeri) | [LinkedIn](https://www.linkedin.com/in/briannanjeri/)
 ![Viewers](https://gpvc.arturio.dev/briannanjeri)
 <hr />
-I am an ambitious,patient and ready to work person.Am specialised at frotend advanced in Javascript/react and Python/Flask. am interactive, collaborative, have increased self understanding and able to engage and partner with other teammates to solve tech problems, always positive and confidence to my work. looking forward to new opportunites and projects engagement
+I am a software developer with experience in react,javascript, html/css, sql, python and nodejs.
+I have a passion for solving problems and creating elegant, efficient solutions.Am interactive, collaborative, have increased self understanding and able to engage and partner with other teammates to solve tech problems, always positive and confidence to my work.looking forward to new opportunites and projects engagement.
+I am always eager to learn new technologies and techniques to enhance my skills and better serve my clients.

-- 🌱 I’m currently learning flask
+- 🌱 I’m currently learning nodejs
-- 👯 I’m looking to collaborate on any flask related project
+- 👯 I’m looking to collaborate on any flask and nodejs related project
 - 💬 Ask me about Front-End Engineering and any tech related stuff
 - ⚡